marcoscaceres/respec-validator/README.md

 # respec-validator
 A tool that helps validates a ReSpec document for publication.
+It:

+ * Checks that there are not ReSpec warnings or errors.
+ * Generated output conforms to validator.nu.
+ * There are not broken links/cross-references to other documents.

 ## Installation